cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

  - Automated test suite validating the (un-) installer functionality testing provisioning and de-provisioning of Windows application-host nodes in a HP Helion ALS cluster
  - Automated test suite validating the complete set of application lifecycle cfcommands for Windows applications

+  **If latest Windows image does not work on hpcloud.com, contact Gert and leave the image there.**

   **Planned Completion Date**:10/15/2014

 3. Documentation